ravioli1369/cs768-project/README.md

 - *CPF data* (`cora`, `citeseer`, `pubmed`, `a-computer`, and `a-photo`): Download the '.npz' files from [here](https://github.com/BUPT-GAMMA/CPF/tree/master/data/npz).
 Rename `amazon_electronics_computers.npz` and `amazon_electronics_photo.npz` to `a-computer.npz` and `a-photo.npz` respectively.

 - *OGB data* (`ogbn-arxiv` and `ogbn-products`): Datasets will be automatically downloaded when running the `load_data` function in `dataloader.py`.
 More details [here](https://ogb.stanford.edu/).

-For the CS768 project - Download the datasets at [this link](https://drive.google.com/drive/folders/1-l_q0ejh6IzHUYK9kHejWWcM8y_WCtOW?usp=sharing) and unzip them.
-Use the `temporal_to_npz` function in `temporal_dataloader.py` with proper arguments to convert the temporal graphs to `npz` files which the model uses.
-Then follow the instructions as below to run the model as needed.
-Check the config file before running an experiment.

 ## Usage
 To quickly train teacher models you can run `train_teacher.py` by specifying the experiment setting, i.e. transductive (`tran`) or inductive (`ind`), teacher model, e.g. `GCN`, and dataset, e.g. `cora`, as per the example below.